AbhinavKM784/Raspberry-PI2040-Custom/README.md

 # Raspberry-PI2040-Custom

-Here’s a **GitHub-style project description** with battery power included.
-You can paste it directly into your README.

----

 ## Custom RP2040 Development Board

 This project is a **custom-designed development board based on the Raspberry Pi RP2040 microcontroller**, built for embedded systems experimentation, firmware development, and learning PCB design.
 The board integrates the RP2040 dual-core ARM Cortex-M0+ microcontroller with carefully designed power management, USB connectivity, and accessible GPIO pins.